atoomnetmarc/3D-Sorting-Algorithm-Visualizer/README.md

 ## Implementation Process

 This project was developed collaboratively with the AI model [Quasar Alpha](https://openrouter.ai/openrouter/quasar-alpha).
 The development was structured into milestones, each implemented step-by-step by the AI.
 After completing each milestone, the human operator, [Marc Ketel](https://github.com/atoomnetmarc/), reviewed the implementation and discussed the AI's experiences and challenges.
 These insights were then incorporated back into the milestone, creating an iterative feedback loop that refined the development process.
-Throughout development, approximately 15 full retries were necessary.
-Each retry involved discarding the entire implementation while preserving the documentation, then starting anew with improved insights.
-This iterative approach led to progressively better implementations with each cycle.

 ```mermaid
 flowchart LR